naev/naev/docs/manual/sec/misn-header.md

 ## Headers
 \label{sec:misn-headers}

 Headers contain all the necessary data about a mission or event to determine where and when they should be run.
 They are written as XML code embedded in a Lua comment at the top of each individual mission or event.
-In the case a lua file does not contain a header, it is ignored and not loaded as a mission or event.
+In the case a Lua file does not contain a header, it is ignored and not loaded as a mission or event.

 The header has to be at the top of the file starting with `--[[` and ending with `--]]` which are long Lua comments with newlines.
 A full example is shown below using all the parameters, however, some are contradictory in this case.